fbpx Skip to main content

 A Collaboration of Elite Designers for Unmatched Elegance

-The Takanawa Gateway City development features a variety of different facilities, including luxury residential units, a high-end shopping complex, a state-of-the-art hospital, the JW Marriott hotel, the Tokyo International School, and Congres Convention Center.
+The Takanawa Gateway City development features a variety of different facilities, including luxury residential units, a high-end shopping complex, a state-of-the-art hospital, the JW Marriott hotel, the Tokyo International School, and Congress Convention Center.
 These facilities are designed to provide a high-quality living experience for residents and visitors, while also contributing to the ongoing growth and development of Tokyo as a global city.
 The development features a lineup of famous designers, who have lent their expertise to create an exceptional experience.

 • Lighting design by Sirius Lighting Office (Past projects include Tokyo Sky Tree and Toranomon Hills Residential Tower)